A generalization of analytic torsion via differential forms on spaces of metrics: Preliminaries

 \subsection{Operator-valued differential forms}

 Let $\mathcal{U}$ be a smooth manifold.
-To avoid technicalities that arise in infinite dimensions, we will assume that $\U$ is finite-dimensional, which is sufficient to obtain our results.
+We will assume that $\U$ is finite-dimensional, which is sufficient to obtain our results.
 But in applications, we will think of $\mathcal{U}$ as a space parametrizing a family of metrics or a family of differential operators, and so it will be useful to view $\mathcal{U}$ as a submanifold of an infinite-dimensional manifold (such as the space of all metrics on some vector bundle).

 For an associative $\mathbb{R}$- or $\mathbb{C}$-algebra $A$, let $\Omega^k(\U, A)$ denote the space of smooth $A$-valued exterior differential forms of degree $k$ on $\U$; let $\Omega(\U, A) := \bigoplus_{k=0}^{\dim \U} \Omega^k(\U, A)$ denote the space of smooth $A$-valued exterior differential forms (of all degrees) on $\U$.
 For $u \in \U$ and $X_1, \dots X_k$ tangent vectors to $\U$ at $u$, we will write $\omega(u; X_1, \dots, X_k) \in A$ for the evaluation of $\omega \in \Omega^k(\U, A)$ at $u$ against the $k$-tuple $(X_1, \dots, X_k)$; by definition, for each fixed $u$, $\omega(u; \cdot, \cdots, \cdot )$ is multilinear and alternating.